Tate resolutions on toric varieties: Future directions

+In general, we have only shown that $\Tate(\cF)$ is well-defined up to homotopy, but Theorems~\ref{weightedthm} and \ref{comparison} imply that Conjecture \ref{c:intrinsic} holds over generalized weighted projective stacks and products of projective spaces.
+See the paragraph beneath the proof of Theorem \ref{comparison} for a discussion of the difficulty of extending these results to general projective toric stacks.

+\begin{conj} The resolution $F$ in Theorem \ref{resdiag} always admits a finite rank subcomplex whose sheafification is a resolution of the diagonal.
+In fact, we can always find such a subcomplex whose length is at most $\dim(X)$. \end{conj} Conjecture \ref{c:finite res} would resolve a question of Berkesch--Erman--Smith on the minimal length of a virtual resolution of a module (see~\cite[Question~6.5]{BES}), and it would imply a large swath of new cases of a Conjecture of Orlov concerning the Rouquier dimension of the bounded derived category of a quasi-projective variety \cite[Conjecture 10]{orlovremarks}.
+Conjecture~\ref{c:finite res} has been proven by the first author and Sayrafi in the case of smooth projective toric varieties of Picard rank 2 \cite{BSresolution}.

+One application of the Tate resolutions from~\cite{EFS} was to the development of an efficient algorithm for computing sheaf cohomology on $\PP^n$; see also~\cite{decker-eisenbud}. \begin{question} Can one use toric Tate resolutions to develop an exterior algebra algorithm for computing sheaf cohomology on any projective toric stack? \end{question} In followup work, we will show that this question has a positive answer for weighted projective stacks, using the theory of minimal free resolutions of differential modules from~\cite{BE}.
+Just as with the problem of characterizing the toric Tate resolution up to isomorphism (Conjecture~\ref{c:intrinsic}), we expect that extending such an algorithm to a more general toric variety will rely heavily upon the exactness properties in Theorem \ref{thm:toric exact}(4).

+\begin{question} Can one generalize Theorem \ref{geobgg} above by relating the bounded derived category of a projective toric stack $\X$ to an appropriate homotopy category of exact differential $E$-modules? \end{question}

+A positive answer to Question \ref{q:derived} could provide new connections to the study of derived categories of toric varieties and stacks, e.g.~\cite{bdf,bdfkk,bfk,BH,cmr,craw-smith,dlm,efimov,k1,k2,k3,orlov}.
+For instance, an exceptional object/collection on the $E$-module side would immediately yield the same for $\Db(\X)$.

-\begin{remark} One challenge in extending Theorem \ref{geobgg} to an arbitrary projective toric stack $\X$ is determining the correct analogue of $K^{\on{ex}}_{\DM}(E)$.
-Notice that passing from $\Db(S)$ to $\Db(\X)$ requires one to take a quotient not just by complexes supported in the maximal ideal $\langle x_0, \dots, x_n \rangle$, but complexes supported in the irrelevant ideal.
+A fundamental challenge underlying Question \ref{q:derived} is determining the correct analogue of $K^{\on{ex}}_{\DM}(E)$ in the case of an arbitrary projective toric stack $\X$.
+To explain the difficulty: notice that passing from $\Db(S)$ to $\Db(\X)$ requires one to take a quotient not just by complexes supported in the maximal ideal $\langle x_0, \dots, x_n \rangle$, but complexes supported in the irrelevant ideal.
 The counterpart of $\Db(\X)$ will therefore typically be strictly smaller than $K^{\on{ex}}_{\DM}(E)$.
-One can see this from another point of view: by Theorem \ref{thm:toric exact}(3), the Tate resolution satisfies more subtle exactness properties than a typical object in $K^{\on{ex}}_{\DM}(E)$, and so we should not expect every object in $K^{\on{ex}}_{\DM}(E)$ to correspond to an object in $\Db(\X)$ via the Tate resolution functor. \end{remark}
+One can see this from another point of view: by Theorem \ref{thm:toric exact}(3), the Tate resolution satisfies more subtle exactness properties than a typical object in $K^{\on{ex}}_{\DM}(E)$, and so we should not expect every object in $K^{\on{ex}}_{\DM}(E)$ to correspond to an object in $\Db(\X)$ via the Tate resolution functor.